tege3000/GeeksForGeeks/geeksforgeeks-solved/Data Structures/Arrays/README.md

 ## Arrays - Introduction

+In this subsection, you will find my solutions to problems from various sub-topics in the Array Data Structure.
-In the initial stages these 3 questions were fundamental to my understanding of arrays.
+Furthermore, in the initial stages these 3 questions were fundamental to my understanding of arrays.

 ## What are arrays?
 - Arrays are collections of data elements stored at contiguous memory locations.